nahom-d54/spam_detection/README.md

 - Check worker logs: `docker-compose logs celery_worker`

 ### SSE connection issues

+### Password hashing error: ValueError: password cannot be longer than 72 bytes

+- Cause: This happens when the password hashing routine uses bcrypt and the provided password is longer than the bcrypt maximum of 72 bytes.
+- Fixes:

+  - We now use Argon2 for new password hashes (Argon2 supports longer inputs).
+Ensure `argon2-cffi` is installed in your environment: `pip install argon2-cffi`.
+  - If you're seeing this error during registration, shorten the password to 256 characters or less (the API enforces this limit by default).
+  - If you're seeing this during login and your account was previously created with bcrypt and your password is longer than 72 bytes, you'll need to reset your password to something shorter — bcrypt cannot verify longer inputs.
+  - Admin option: If you need to migrate users, ask users to reset their passwords so their new passwords will be hashed with Argon2 automatically.

 - Verify Redis pub/sub is working
 - Check CORS configuration in `.env`